Weili Dai: Career

 Dai was involved in software development and project management at Canon Research Center America, Inc.

-Dai co-founded the American semiconductor company Marvell in 1995 with her husband Sehat Sutardja.
-She directed Marvell's rise to become a large company.
+Dai co-founded the American semiconductor company Marvell in 1995 with her husband Sehat Sutardja and his brother.
 While at Marvell, Dai worked on strategic partnerships, and marketed Marvell's technology for use in products across several markets.
 Dai also works to increase access to technology in the developing world and served as an ambassador of opportunity between the US and China.

 Dai served as chief operating officer, executive vice president, and general manager of the Communications Business Group at Marvell.
 She was corporate secretary of the board, and a director of the board at Marvell Technology Group Ltd.

 Dai promoted partnership with the One Laptop Per Child program (OLPC) and women in science, technology, engineering, and mathematics (STEM) fields.

-She sits on the board of the disaster relief organization, Give2Asia, and was named to a committee of 100 representing the Chinese Americans.
+She sits on the board of the disaster relief organization, Give2Asia, and was named to a committee of 100 representing Chinese Americans.
 The Sutardja Dai Hall at her alma mater, UC Berkeley, was named for Dai along with her husband Sehat Sutardja, CEO of Marvell and Pantas Sutardja, CTO of Marvell.
 Sutardja Dai Hall is home to the Center for Information Technology Research in the Interest of Society (CITRIS).
 In 2015, Dai was named to the Global Semiconductor Alliance's (GSA) board of directors, Dai is a member of the executive committee for TechNet.

 Dai co-founded the startup 'MeetKai' in 2018, which is focused on digital media technology (artificial intelligence/metaverse) and as the "Official AI Partner" of the Los Angeles Chargers.

 In 2021, together with her husband Sehat Sutardja and business partner Byung Joon Han, she founded Silicon Box, a Singapore-based semiconductor company that focuses on the design and manufacture of chiplet packaging.
 The venture-backed company opened a $2 billion facility in Tampines in 2023 to produce chiplets for their customers primarily in the artificial intelligence domain.

-Upon her husband Sutarja's death in 2024, Dai inherited his stake in Alphawave IP Group and joined its board of directors on an interim basis.
+Upon her husband Sutardja's death in 2024, Dai inherited his stake in Alphawave IP Group and joined its board of directors on an interim basis.
 Her stake was valued at $237 million in June 2025, when Qualcomm announced it would acquire the company.